Bill & Ted's Excellent Adventure: Casting

 Herek screened between 200 and 300 actors for the main roles, asking actors to try for both parts during auditions.
 Pauly Shore and Gary Riley were among the hundreds of actors considered for the role of Ted, while Matt Adler, River Phoenix, Donovan Leitch, Gary Riley, Sean Penn and then-upcoming actor Brendan Fraser reportedly auditioned for Bill.

 Keanu Reeves was one of the first to audition, and Herek quickly identified him as their Ted, making much of the rest of casting to find a match against Reeves.
 Alongside Reeves, 24 actors were called back and auditioned in various pairs to find a good chemistry.
 On that day, Reeves was one of the first to arrive along with Alex Winter, and while waiting for the auditions to start, found out they had a lot of personal details in common, such as a common interest in bass guitar and motorcycles.
 They quickly developed a rapport between each other during auditions, which earned them the title roles.
 A longstanding urban legend has it that Reeves auditioned for Bill and Winter for Ted.
 According to Winter, the story emerged because the characters are so similar, and even he and Reeves sometimes became confused about who was who.

-Through rehearsals, Winter and Reeves worked on developing their Bill & Ted characters to move them away from being stereotypical comedic slackers and insert sincerity and other more human elements into them.
-While they developed mannerisms outside of the script, influenced partially by British comedians like Peter Sellers and Spike Milligan, the pair kept to the dialog written by Solomon and Mathseon, with Winter calling it "very floral, so paradoxical to how you think dumb Valley guys would speak".
+Through rehearsals, Winter and Reeves worked on developing their characters to move them away from being stereotypical comedic slackers and insert sincerity and other more human elements into them.
+Although they developed mannerisms outside of the script, influenced partially by British comedians like Peter Sellers and Spike Milligan, the pair kept to the dialogue written by Solomon and Mathseon, with Winter calling it "very floral, so paradoxical to how you think dumb Valley guys would speak".
 Winter said that to develop Bill's character, he borrowed from the looks and trends along Venice Beach, California, where he had been living, including wearing a baseball cap backwards and pulling part of his hair through that opening.